Readit News logoReadit News

 Unless you are experienced in rust, you have zero ability to catch the kind of mistakes LLMs make producing rust code.

-Diederich · 9 months ago
+Diederich · a year ago

 Is this deficiency likely to persist long-term as LLMs grow more powerful?